 If the thought of wearing pants or paying $20 for a burger makes you frown, then you might want to try Boater’s Grill.
 The casual restaurant is located inside the gorgeous Bill Baggs Cape Florida State Park and they also just expanded with a new outdoor bar called The Cleat.
 Now they’ve got plenty of picnic tables where you can watch the sun go down and drink cocktails in one of Miami’s prettiest parks.
 Just a head’s up: there is an entrance fee to get into the park, but it’s worth it.
 Come early and make a day out of it.

 Mike’s is our favorite rooftop Irish bar in Miami.
 Fine, it’s the only rooftop Irish bar in Miami.
 But you should still keep this place in your lineup whenever you want a great view without having to make a reservation or pay $18 for a cocktail.
-Mike’s outdoor patio gives you a view of Biscayne Bay and the Downtown Miami skyline at once.
+Mike’s outdoor patio gives you a view of Biscayne Bay and the Downtown Miami skyline at once - if you stand on your tippy-toes.
 The menu is mostly simple fried stuff and bar food, and there are TVs too in case you’re trying to watch a game.

 Is it the prettiest view from The Citadel’s rooftop?
 Maybe not compared to some of the waterfront options on this list.
 But we like a city landscape, and think the view here is just fine, especially at sunset.
 Plus, The Citadel has some vendors we also really like, including United States Burger Service, Ash Pizza, Lil’ Laos, Yuzu, and Frice Cream.
 There’s beer, wine, and cocktails too, which are essential parts of any good sunset viewing.